yeminlan/POGO-DB/README.md

 # Credits

-The manuscript has been published on Nucleic Acids Research (http://nar.oxfordjournals.org/content/early/2013/11/05/nar.gkt1094)by:
+The manuscript has been published on Nucleic Acids Research (http://nar.oxfordjournals.org/content/early/2013/11/05/nar.gkt1094) by:

 * Yemin Lan
 * J. Calvin Morrison